AI Summary

 Pricing summary : How Cursor’s hybrid credit-pool model works

-Cursor uses a hybrid model with two dimensions:
+Cursor uses a hybrid model with seat fees plus two usage pools:

 See the six-plan grid at the top of this page for the full lineup.
-Plans split into individual (Hobby, Pro, Pro+, Ultra) and business (Teams, Enterprise) ladders.
+Plans split into individual (Hobby, Pro, Pro Plus, Ultra) and business (Teams, Enterprise) ladders.

 Pricing by product